-- After the coordinated security analysis for day D performed at day D-1 Elia determines Red Zones.
-Elia shall update the Red Zones during day D when new relevant information is available (such as an update of forecasted data for renewable generation). - 2.
-Red Zones determined by Elia are based on a check to see whether or not Daily Schedules for day D received after the closure of the Day-ahead Market or deviations of the Daily Schedules on day D could cause Congestions.
-In case a deviation, in a specific direction (upwards or downwards), would cause Congestions on relevant network elements, Elia will declare the concerned Electrical Zone as a Red Zone in the concerned direction. - 3.
-Red Zones may indicate the following limitations on the margin for deviations from the Daily Schedule: - i.
+- 1. After the coordinated security analysis for day D performed at day D-1 Elia determines Red Zones. - Elia shall update the Red Zones during day D following the intraday Operational Security Analysis in accordance with article 70 (1) of SOGL and article 17 of the CACM (see Whereas 23), which takes place each hour of day D for the remaining hours of day D based on latest updates values - 3.
+Red Zones determined by Elia on hourly basis are based on a check to see whether or not Daily Schedules for day D received after the closure of the Day-ahead Market or deviations of the Daily Schedules on day D could cause Congestions.
+In case a deviation, in a specific direction (upwards or downwards), would cause Congestions on relevant network elements, Elia will declare the concerned Electrical Zone as a Red Zone in the concerned direction. - 4.
+Red Zones may indicate the following limitations on the margin for deviations from the Daily Schedule with an hourly granularity: - i.
 A zero margin, meaning no deviations would be acceptable - ii.
-A specific MW value, meaning some deviations would be acceptable but capped at the MW threshold. - 4.
-Zones without a limitation on the margin for deviation as described in paragraph 2 are considered as Green Zones. - 5.
-Red Zones indicate whether the margin for deviation is limited in incremental direction, in decremental direction, or in both incremental and decremental directions depending on the relevance. - 6.
-As a measure of Congestion Management in order to prevent that Congestion risks would worsen or that new Congestion risks would occur, Elia uses the Red Zones in the following manners: - i.
-In accordance with article 34.3 of the EBGL, Elia has the right to not allow Transfers of Balancing Capacity towards Red Zones.
-Elia will specify the rules in the Terms and Conditions for the Balancing Service Provider. - ii.
+A specific MW value, meaning some deviations would be acceptable but capped at the MW threshold. - 5.
+Zones without an hourly limitation on the margin for deviation as described in paragraph 2 are considered as Green Zones. - Red Zones indicate whether the margin for deviation is limited in incremental direction, in decremental direction, or in both incremental and decremental directions depending on the relevance. - 7.
+As a measure of Congestion Management in order to prevent that Congestion risks would worsen or that new Congestion risks would occur, Elia uses the Red Zones in the following manners: - In accordance with article 34.3 of the EBGL, Elia has the right to not allow Transfers of Balancing Capacity towards Red Zones.
+Elia will specify the rules in the Terms and Conditions for the Balancing Service Provider.

+- ii.
 In accordance with article 29.14 of the EBGL, Elia has the right to set balancing energy bids for aFRR (automatic Frequency Restoration Reserve) at unavailable if containing delivery points located in a Red Zone.
 Elia will specify the rules in the Terms and Conditions for the Balancing Service Provider for aFRR. - iii.
 In accordance with article 29.14 of the EBGL, Elia has the right to set balancing energy bids for mFRR (manual Frequency Restoration Reserve) at unavailable if containing delivery points located in a Red Zone.
-Elia will specify the rules in the Terms and Conditions for the Balancing Service Provider for mFRR.

-- iv.
-Amendment requests during the Intraday Procedure Timeframe of the Daily Schedule on Technical Units located in a Red Zone are only approved by Elia if the the deviation of the Daily Schedule resulting from the amendment is smaller than the Red Zone margin as described in paragraph 2 for the concerned quarterhour(s) in the concerned direction.
+Elia will specify the rules in the Terms and Conditions for the Balancing Service Provider for mFRR. - iv.
+Amendment requests during the Intraday Procedure Timeframe of the Daily Schedule on Technical Units located in a Red Zone are only approved by Elia if the deviation of the Daily Schedule resulting from the amendment is smaller than the Red Zone margin as described in paragraph 2 for the concerned quarter-hour(s) in the concerned direction.
 The margin available in a Red Zone with specific MW threshold (paragraph 2 (ii)) is dispatched on a 'first come first serve' basis.
 The Scheduling Agent therefore must submit Daily Schedule amendments for approval to Elia. - v.
-In accordance to article 251 of the Federal Grid Code Elia has the right to force a PGM to return to the last approved Daily Schedule at no cost in case of deviations in real-time.
-Elia accepts exceptions to this rule in case of a forced outage on the concerned PGM. - 7.
+In accordance to article 251 of the Federal Grid Code Elia has the right to force a Technical Unit to return to the last approved Daily Schedule at no cost in case of deviations in real-time.
+Elia accepts exceptions to this rule in case of a forced outage on the concerned Technical Unit. - 8.
 Elia informs the concerned Scheduling Agents and Balancing Service Providers of the Red Zones once determined in day D-1 or updated during day D.